-You’ve thoroughly researched all dog breeds for your new puppy and you’ve picked the Australian Shepherd.
+You’ve researched all dog breeds and you’ve picked the Australian Shepherd.
 Good choice.
-There are few dog breeds as loyal, affectionate and entertaining as the Aussie.
-But cost of the Australian Shepherd can be a concern.
+There’s only a few dog breeds as loyal, affectionate and entertaining as the Aussie.
+But before you commit to one, you may be wondering how much an Australian Shepherd costs?

-So, how much does the Australian Shepherd cost?
-The average price of the Australian Shepherd ranges from $650 to $850.
-However, an Aussie can cost anywhere between $300 to $1,800+ USD depending on breeder reputation, coat colors, pedigree and location.
+The average price of the Australian Shepherd ranges from $650 to $850 USD.
+However, an Aussie puppy can cost anywhere between $300 to $1,800+ USD depending on the breeder’s reputation, coat colors, pedigree, and location.
+However, Aussies can be adopted from animal shelters for as low as $50 USD.

 RECOMMENDED: The Owner’s Guide to Aussies